 CDL Air Brake Test Questions & Answers 2026: The Cheat Sheet

 The Air Brakes Endorsement is the single most technical part of the CDL exam.
-Unlike General Knowledge which uses common sense, Air Brakes requires memorizing specific numbers and understanding pneumatic physics.
+Unlike General Knowledge which uses common sense, Air Brakes requires memorizing specific PSI numbers and understanding pneumatic physics.

 1. The "Magic Numbers" Cheat Sheet